Fixed Wireless services

 Latency (also known as ping time) is a term used to describe how long it takes a “packet” of information sent from your computer to a server on the internet and back to your computer again.
 This measurement is vital to a network because it can significantly slow down your top speeds and severely affect services such as VOIP, Voice Chat, Online Gaming, Remote control computers, Virtual reality, Video Conferencing, etc. Satellite and cellular based internet typically has delays commonly in the range of 300-900ms while our fixed wireless internet service has average ping times typically under 30ms.

 No!
-Wireless Internet is true high speed broadband unlike satellite solutions that have slower speeds, slow uploads, very high ping times.
-Satellite connections are poorly suited to internet access with pings times ranging from 500ms to 900ms making any interactive Internet application unusable (games, telephony, webcams, VOIP, etc).
+Fixed Wireless Internet is true local area high speed broadband unlike satellite solutions that have slower speeds, slow uploads, and very high ping times (aka lag).
+Satellite connections are poorly suited to internet access with pings times ranging from 500ms to 900ms making any interactive Internet application unusable (games, telephony, webcams, VOIP, VPN, etc).
 This is because of the distance the data has to travel back and forth from outer space is a physics limitation.
 Our wireless Internet services typically have less than 5-25ms ping times, high or unlimited monthly data caps, and is more like cable or fiber internet than the poor experience of Satellite Internet.

 Weather will not cause a degradation of service except during some severe storms.
 It is less affected from rain than a satellite dish.
 Your connection will normally remain stable during winter months or other stormy periods.
 Once a year severe rains or winds that are continuous over several days may cause some degradation of service but most customers experience a 99.9+% uptime.
 Wireless Internet access requires a “line‐of‐sight” connection from your structure to one of our towers.
 This means that any large trees, buildings or other obstructions may cause a degraded level of service.
 The most common cause of service quality degradation is trees growing into the line-of-site between your radio and the tower or antennas getting out of alignment due to high winds.